Presented by Rainsrabble

-Two weeks ago however, the honeymoon over so to speak, the fighting began.
+Two weeks ago, however, the honeymoon over so to speak, the fighting began.
 Everything had rapidly spiraled downhill finally ending in a spectacular break-up.
 Everyone had thought it temporary, Hermione included, until Ron had come to breakfast with Padma Patil the very next morning.
 To say she was hurt would be a mammoth understatement.
-After five minutes of watching them grope each other at the Gryffindor table Hermione had fled to the safety of the girls bathroom and did not come out all afternoon.
+After five minutes of watching them grope each other at the Gryffindor table Hermione had fled to the safety of the girls' bathroom and did not come out all afternoon.
 Thank goodness it had been Saturday and she hadn't missed any classes.

 She had remained closeted up all weekend, speaking to no one.
-But Monday was inevitable and she had to go to classes.
+Monday, however, was inevitable and she had to go to classes.
 Ron and Padma walked the halls twined around each other like vines.
 Hermione wanted to be sick.
 Especially when she got wind of the rumor flying the halls in her absence.
-Apparently it had been put around that the reason that Ron had broken up with her was because she wouldn't sleep with him, and everyone knew that Padma would.
+It had been put around that the reason that Ron had broken up with her was because she wouldn't sleep with him, and everyone knew that Padma would.
 They certainly were making no effort to hide their disgusting public displays.
 Her lack of response over the weekend had allowed the rumor to grow unchecked and Hermione wanted to bury her head in Harry's shoulder to avoid the sympathetic pitying looks directed her way amongst whispers and shaking heads.

 Harry, loyal and true, had shown up at her shoulder first thing Monday morning and had not mentioned one word about the whole thing.
 After three classes Hermione had gently said that she would be fine, if Harry wanted to hang with Ron for a little while.
 He had frowned, and gotten the wrinkle between his brows that let her know that he was going to be completely honest with her.
 "I don't want to be a third wheel."